OpenDRR/opendrr-api/README.md

 ### 1. Prerequisites

-- Docker engine installed and running
+- Docker engine installed and running: https://docs.docker.com/get-docker/
 - Download or clone this repository to your local development environment

 ### 2. Edit the Docker environment settings